ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 }
 ```

-The next thing that happens here is the call to `check_input` function.
+The next thing that happens here is the call to the `check_input` function.
 Since *child1* changed the first bytes in the code of `check_input`, *parent*'s invocation of this function will execute an illegal instruction (`0xB0F`) and a `SIGILL` will be sent to *child1*.
 If we look at the rest of `child1_main` we'll see the code responsible for handling this signal.

 ```cpp
 if ( (status & 0xFF00) >> 8 == SIGILL )